Switch-Company/fetcher/README.md

   }
 ```

 The `headers` entry returns an object containing the headers received by the server.
 You can access them by using their names like `headers[ 'content-type' ]`.
-Headers are in lower case.
+Headers are in lowercase.

 Depending of the response's `Content-Type` header the data structure of returned value will be different: